Trade directory · Kansas City metro · Kansas

 Q/01

-Do I need a license to operate a landscaping business in Kansas City, KS?
+Do I need a license to start a landscaping business in Kansas City, KS?

-Kansas does not require state licensing for landscaping contractors, but you need a local business license from Kansas City, KS and pesticide certification if applying chemicals.
+Kansas does not require state licensing for landscaping contractors.
+You'll need a business license from Kansas City, KS and pesticide applicator certification if using restricted chemicals.
 Source: Kansas Department of Agriculture.

 Q/02